-OPIP is involved in a number of projects focused on enhancing Adolescent Health through partnerships and work with Primary Care Practices, School-Based Health Centers, Coordinated Care Organizations (CCOs) in Oregon, and private/public payers across Oregon.
-Key areas of focus for OPIP include facilitation and practice-level support to implementation of the Bright Futures recommendations for young adults.
-This has also included strategic consulting to front-line providers (primary care practices and school-based health centers) to implement and document care that aligns with the CCO incentive measures that include adolescents (Well-care visits, depression screening follow-up, substance abuse screening and follow-up).
-Lastly, OPIP has focused significant efforts to develop youth-centered educational materials designed to educate and motivate youth to access health care either within primary care or within SBHCs.
+OPIP was involved in a number of projects focused on enhancing Adolescent Health through partnerships and work with Primary Care Practices, School-Based Health Centers, Coordinated Care Organizations (CCOs) in Oregon, and private/public payers across the state.
+Key areas of focus for OPIP included facilitation and practice-level support for the implementation of the Bright Futures recommendations for young adults.
+These efforts also included strategic consulting with front-line providers (primary care practices and school-based health centers) to implement and document care that aligned with the CCO incentive measures that related to adolescents (Well-care visits, depression screening follow-up, substance abuse screening and follow-up).
+Lastly, OPIP dedicated significant efforts to developing youth-centered educational materials designed to educate and motivate youth to access health care either within primary care or within SBHCs.

-Specifically, this has included projects on the following topic areas:
+Specifically, this included projects on the following topic areas:

 - Improving access to and quality of Adolescent Well-Care Services through partnerships with School-Based Health Centers